gov-cy/staging-govcy-design-system-docs/src/patterns/cookies_pages.md

     </div>
 </div>
 ```
-If the user selects to adjust the cookies the cookies page should open, displaying the cookies and what each one does.
+If the user selects to adjust the cookies, the cookies page should open, displaying the cookies and what each one does.
 They should be given the ability to adjust the cookies, accept all, save their settings or deny the cookies.

-The popup should appear and stay fixed at the top of the screen.

-The popup should be included inside the ["body start" section](../../getting-started/page-template/#sections) of the page.
+The popup should appear at the top of the page, in the ["body start" section](../../getting-started/page-template/#sections) of the page.

-Do not use background with low opacity to hide the main content of the pages.
+Do not use different backgrounds with low opacity to hide the main content of the pages.

 See below an example of a page with the cookie banner.